-- Grab a metal mixing bowl that sits just inside the top of the pot.
+- Grab a metal or glass mixing bowl that sits just inside the top of the pot.
 It will block the steam from escaping, but should not be deep enough to touch the water.

 - Be careful not to let the bottom of the pot boil dry.

 As the curd gently cooks, you must continue to whisk it the entire time.
 If it stops moving the yolks will start to cook and your curd will not set up correctly.
 The curd will cook partially on the stove top, set up partially in the oven, then completely set up once it chills.

 Coulis is a fancy word for fruit or vegetable puree.
 It’s made by cooking fresh or frozen fruit until it’s has softened, often with sugar and a small amount of liquid.
 The result is a syrupy, sticky, sauce.

 A basic coulis was not going to firm up enough to create a thick blackberry layer on top of the curd.
 It would happily run down the sides and taste good, but I really wanted the visible layers for this tart.
 So, I turned to my old friend gelatin.

 Gelatin can be found in the baking aisle of your grocery and usually comes in either powdered or sheet form.
 I prefer the powdered form.
 You will need to bloom it in cold water, then add the warm berries to it and stir until it dissolves.

 Let everything cool to room temperature before layering the coulis on top of the curd.